-Repetitive Transcranial Magnetic Stimulation (rTMS) treatment is approved by NICE (National Institute for Health Care and Excellence 2015) as a particularly powerful method of treatment for depression.
-It is non-invasive as it does not involve any anaesthesia, surgery or oral medication.
+Repetitive Transcranial Magnetic Stimulation (rTMS) is a form of deep brain stimulation approved by NICE (National Institute for Health Care and Excellence) in 2015 as a particularly powerful method of treatment for depression.
+It has also been successful in the treatment of a number of other disorders such as chronic pain, migraine, tinnitus, eating disorders, and addiction.
+TMS Therapy is entirely non-invasive and has few side effects.
+It doesn’t involve any anaesthesia, surgery or oral medication.

 Post-Traumatic Stress Disorder